-Brazilian Studies and Portuguese at Vanderbilt
+Brazilian Studies and Portuguese

 Founded in 1947 as the country’s first Institute of Brazilian Studies, CLAS has maintained and strengthened its historic ties to Brazil.
 With student and faculty collaborations spanning history, languages, anthropology, political science, business, medicine, law, art and education, CLAS fosters a holistic approach to understanding Brazil’s past, present, and future.